buedaswag/CV/CV.md

 **RELEX Solutions, Berlin**

+_LEAN MANAGEMENT CONSULTANT_

+_Oct 2022 - Jun 2024_

+- Added measurable value by
+  - Reducing Deployment Lead Time in Project A by 64%, from 28 days to 10 days
+  - Reducing Deployment Lead Time in Project B by 68%, from 22 days to 7 days
+- Improving collaboration across different teams.
+- Helping multiple teams to identify and remove main bottlenecks in delivering value to customers.
+- End-to-end visualization and measurement of the software delivery process.
+- Alignment of teams towards the common goal of delivering increased customer value.

+**RELEX Solutions, Lisbon**

 _CLOUD INFRASTRUCTURE ENGINEER_

-_Oct 2022 - Present_
+_Oct 2022 - Jun 2024_

-- Reduced Deployment Lead Time by 95% from 22 days to less than 1 day by Conducting a Value Stream Mapping workshop, mobilizing the team towards improvement and implementing it.
 - Automated Cloud Provisioning: Developed a Django application to automate cloud infrastructure setup with Terraform and Python, enhancing the migration process and deployment efficiency.
 - Cloud Monitoring Implementation: Deployed an Azure-based logging pipeline with Event Hub, Functions, and Datadog, enhancing operational oversight and response capabilities.
 - Cost-Efficient Data Transfer: Orchestrated the design of a file pull/push solution using Azure Data Factory, optimizing data transfer costs and efficiency across multiple cloud platforms.
 Conducted comprehensive cost-analysis to maximize client savings.